Sealtest Dairy: History

-Sealtest had milk and ice cream plants across the midwestern and northeastern part of the United States, with large operations in Chicago, Milwaukee, Cleveland, La Crosse, Wisconsin, Huntington, Indiana, Rockford, Illinois, Philadelphia, Baltimore and New York City.
+Sealtest had milk and ice cream plants across the midwestern and northeastern part of the United States, with large operations in Chicago, Milwaukee, Cleveland, La Crosse, Wisconsin, Huntington, Indiana, Rockford, Illinois, Philadelphia, Pittsburgh, Baltimore, and New York City.
 Its Mid-South operations were based in Nashville.

 The Milwaukee operation was purchased from a family-owned dairy operation, Luick Dairy, in the late 1940s or after.
 The Sealtest brand was originally a franchise, much like the 'Quality Chekd' dairy brand - local milk bottlers bought the rights to the Sealtest name in their market areas.
 Luick and presumably all the other franchisees were bought up by National Dairy Co.

 Sealtest Dairy Company was founded and operated by Vernon F. Hovey.
 After his death, the company was turned over to his two sons.
 They ran the business in the state of New York, before selling the business.

 Sealtest was one of the brands Martin Luther King Jr. urged people to boycott in the last speech he delivered before his assassination, "I've Been to the Mountaintop":

 The Sealtest brand was ultimately acquired from Kraft (along with Breyers) in 1993 by Unilever, which retains the underlying rights to the brand.
 Sealtest milk products are currently produced and packaged by Milkco, Inc. of Asheville, North Carolina, a subsidiary of Ingles.
 The brand name is licensed from the Good Humor-Breyers subsidiary of Unilever.
 All Sealtest ice cream products have been discontinued.

 Sealtest also sponsored an ice cream store at the Magic Kingdom at Walt Disney World in Florida named Sealtest Ice Cream Parlor and Sealtest Ice Cream Wagon.